How to help first responders affected by COVID-19

 The LAFD Foundation will use donations to purchase and replenish necessary PPE for firefighters and paramedics, such as gowns, gloves, hand sanitizer and masks.
 Click here to donate.

-As the COVID-19 pandemic spreads, the FDNY Foundation's top priority is guarding the health and safety of the state's firefighters, EMTs and paramedics so they can continue to serve their community.
+As the COVID-19 pandemic spreads, the FDNY Foundation’s top priority is guarding the health and safety of New York City’s firefighters, EMTs and paramedics so they can continue to serve their community.
 Donations will go toward increased training, emergency equipment and support for responders who become exposed.
 Click here to donate.

 The first case of COVID-19 in the United States was announced on Jan.
 21, 2020, in the state of Washington.
 Donations to the Seattle Police Foundation will help fulfill urgent needs for the department as officers continue to work and serve the community.
 Click here to donate.